-Parts of this section on the Smoke Alarm and Carbon Monoxide (CO) Detectors are a reprint of the manual included with each device and provided to you in the Airstream owner's briefcase.
-Please read, understand, and follow all aspects of the complete manual before activating and operating the Smoke Alarm and Carbon Monoxide Detectors.
-If you have not received the manuals, contact your dealership to obtain one, or contact Airstream Customer Relations at 937-596-6111.
+Parts of this section on the combination Smoke/ Carbon Monoxide Detector is a reprint of the manual included with the device and provided to you in the Airstream owner's briefcase.
+Please read, understand, and follow all aspects of the complete manual before activating and operating the Smoke/Carbon Monoxide Detector.
+If you have not received the manual, contact your dealership to obtain one, or contact Airstream Customer Relations at 937-596-6111.